Anthony Bernal: Career

 Bernal previously served in the administrations of Presidents Barack Obama and Bill Clinton.
-During the Biden Administration, he served as Trip Director and Director of Scheduling for Dr. Biden.
+During the Biden Administration, he served as Trip Director and Director of Scheduling for Jill Biden.

 During Joe Biden's 2024 presidential campaign, Bernal served as a deputy campaign manager.

 On May 22, 2025, due to concerns about Joe Biden's level of mental fitness while in office, the Congressional Committee on Oversight and Government Reform requested a voluntary interview on June 26.
 Bernal refused after the withdrawing of executive privilege by the Trump White House, and was thus subpoenaed by the committee.

 On July 10, 2024, Bernal was subpoenaed by the House Oversight Committee requesting he sit for a deposition regarding President Biden's health.

 Bernal was reportedly one of four aides present at the meeting at Biden's house in Rehoboth Beach, Delaware, on July 18, 2024, which led to Biden's decision to withdraw from the 2024 United States presidential election.

 On July 16, 2025, Bernal pleaded the fifth amendment during a House Oversight Committee deposition after being questioned on Biden's use of an autopen throughout his administration.
 This came after the former President's physician, Kevin O'Connor, did the same in an earlier deposition on July 8, 2025.